softwaresaved/distance-consultancy/develop/SetUpDevelopmentR.md

 Download and install:

-* Download from [Git for Windows](http://msysgit.github.io/) by clicking on Download button
+* Download from above by clicking on Download button
 * Double-click exe e.g. Git-1.9.4-preview20140929.exe
 * Git Bash and Git GUI will both be installed